« They want us to give up another chunk of our tribal land. This is not the first time or the last time.

 The Genocide of Indigenous Peoples in North America THEN is happening in South America NOW!

-If we buy gold, soy, meat, exotic woods, palm oil or other products from deforestation, this time we are complicit!
+If we buy gold, palm oil, soy, meat, exotic wood or other products from deforestation, this time we are complicit!